Copelands Lookout is a historic and quiet viewpoint between Katoomba and Leura, offering panoramic views of the Jamison Valley and Mount Solitary.

 Getting There

-The quickest way to reach Copelands Lookout is via a short bushwalking trail starting from Cliff Drive in Katoomba (see map location).
+The quickest way to reach Copelands Lookout is via a short bushwalking trail starting from Cliff Drive in Katoomba.

-You can park in the car park on the northern side of the road at the building of the old Solitary Restaurant at 90 Cliff Drive.
+You can park in the area along the northern side of the road near the Sequoia events building at 90 Cliff Drive.

 Since the walk to the lookout is a side trail off the Prince Henry Cliff Walk, you can also get there by doing (a section of) that walk, for example from Leura Cascades.